Spencer Leeson

-Spencer Stottisbury Gwatkin Leeson was an eminent headmaster and Anglican bishop in the mid 20th century.
+Spencer Stottisbury Gwatkin Leeson (9 October 1892 - 27 January 1956) was an eminent headmaster and Anglican bishop in the mid 20th century.
 He was an influential and popular figure in the Church of England in the early 1950s and, had he survived, may well have been appointed to an archbishopric.

 Life

 He was born on 9 October 1892 and educated at Winchester and New College, Oxford.
 Although he had just been awarded a 1st in classical moderations and was on his way to further academic distinction, he enlisted in the army in August 1914, soon after the outbreak of the First World War.
 He was commissioned into the Middlesex Regiment and his first posting was to Gibraltar, where he gained the rare experience of guarding German-American prisoners who had been intercepted whilst attempting to reach Germany.
 In March 1915, he was sent to Ypres but returned to England with influenza.
 He was in hospital when his battalion was in action, with over 500 casualties.
 In September 1915, unfit for active service, he was attached to Naval Intelligence Division of the Admiralty and MI5.
-He was mentioned in dispatches, gazetted in May 1917.
+He was mentioned in despatches, gazetted in May 1917.
 He had lengthy periods of absence resulting from a heart problem.